30 Unusual Musical Instruments from Around the World

 a couple of people that are playing trombone

 The Alphorn is a traditional wooden horn instrument used in mountainous regions of Europe, particularly in Switzerland, Austria, and Bavaria.
-It is typically made from a single piece of wood and can reach lengths of up to 4 meters.
+It is typically made from a single piece of wood and can reach lengths of up to 13 feet (4 meters).
 The Alphorn produces deep, resonant tones and is played by blowing into a mouthpiece while the player’s hand adjusts the pitch by covering and uncovering the bell.
 It is used in folk music, alpine festivals, and ceremonial performances, symbolizing the natural beauty and cultural heritage of alpine regions.

 26. Serpent